Hi, I’m Eric.

 I’m an Ecologist

-My academic career started in marine ecology, and migrated to alpine ecosystems of the Sierra Nevada, where I helped build the first University of California research center in Yosemite.
-In collaboration with park scientists, the USGS, and Microsoft Research, we synthesized satellite, climate, and field data to support conservation of Threatened amphibians.
-A recurring theme of this research is to leverage data and computation to facilitate evidence-based stewardship of nature.
-More…
+My academic career started in marine ecology, and migrated to alpine ecosystems of the Sierra Nevada, where I helped build the first University of California research and education center in Yosemite.
+In collaboration with park scientists, the USGS, and Microsoft Research, we synthesized satellite, climate, and field data to support conservation of threatened amphibians.
+A recurring theme of this research has been to leverage data and computation to facilitate evidence-based stewardship of nature. more…

 Featured Publications